ossec/ossec-docs/docs/ossec101/installation/install_agent_linux.rst

 Installation process:
 ^^^^^^^^^^^^^^^^^^^^^

+In the following steps actions performed on the agent will be in the red putty windows, and actions on the server will be in the black backgrounded windows.

-* Download the OSSEC tarball and pgp/gnupg signature from `ossec.net <http://www.ossec.net/main/downloads>`_.
+* Download the OSSEC tarball and pgp/gnupg signature from `ossec.net <http://www.ossec.net/main/downloads>`_ to the agent.

 .. image:: images/install/agent_install/agent_download.png
    :align: center